tdiesler/nessus-didcomm/docs/cli-feature-demo.md

 The message above follows the general layout for [DIDComm V2 Out-of-Band](https://identity.foundation/didcomm-messaging/spec/#out-of-band-messages) messages.
 However, the spec unfortunately or purposefully leaves out the specifics of a DIDComm peer-to-peer Invitation.

-In such cases, Nessus makes a number of assumptions and throw away protocol detail decisions for this [POC](https://github.com/tdiesler/nessus-didcomm/blob/main/docs/proof-of-concept.md) implementation.
+In such cases, Nessus makes a number of assumptions for this [POC](https://github.com/tdiesler/nessus-didcomm/blob/main/docs/proof-of-concept.md) implementation.
 These Nessus preview protocols are documented [here](https://github.com/tdiesler/nessus-didcomm/tree/main/features).

 Generally, everything we demonstrate with Faber-Alice (i.e. AcaPy/Nessus) is also available in it's DIDComm V2 variant for Acme-Alice
 In future, when DIDComm V2 becomes available in AcaPy, we expect message content and type URI to change and reflect official standards.

+In this case, a Nessus DidComm RFC0434 Invitation message has a Did Document attached that the Invitee can use to establish a peer connection with the Inviter

 ### RFC0023: DID Exchange